Formulaically Anticipated Quandaries…

 Club SRO members will each receive a credit to their onboard stateroom accounts.
 Club SRO will be available to a limited number of guests on a first-come, first-served basis.

 Why is Club SRO?
 (Why did JoCo Cruise create Club SRO?)

 We want to include as many people as possible in the JoCo Cruise Community, and recognize everyone enjoys JoCo Cruise differently.
-We’ve learned from previous cruise feedback that, for a segment of attendees, the main concerts are less important to their cruise experience.
-Club SRO offers an option for those people, alleviates potential main theater overcrowding, and allows the greatest number of Sea Monkeys to attend and enjoy the cruise.
+We’ve learned from cruiser feedback that, for a segment of attendees, the main concerts are not so important to their cruise experience.
+Club SRO offers an option for those people, alleviates potential main theater overcrowding, and allows the greatest number of JoCo Cruisers to attend and enjoy the cruise.

 What shows and events does Club SRO apply to?

-Club SRO applies ONLY to the daily “main concerts,” which happen most nights during the early and late dinner seatings at 5 pm and 7:30 pm.
-All other events and concerts held in the ship’s Main Theater and elsewhere—including the big Land Concert—are not a part of Club SRO.
+Club SRO applies ONLY to the nightly “main concerts,” which happen at 5 pm and 7:30 pm most nights.
+All other events and concerts held in the ship’s World Stage theater and elsewhere are not a part of Club SRO.

 How do I join Club SRO?

-NOTE: completing this form DOES NOT guarantee you membership in Club SRO; you will be contacted by the Home Office regarding your Club SRO status, and with additional information as applicable.
+Please note that completing this form DOES NOT guarantee you membership in Club SRO; you will be contacted by the Home Office regarding your status, and with additional information as applicable.

 Who can join Club SRO?